 Carnegie Museum of Art film series

-Suparak is the guest curator for the 2024 Film Series, crafting programs around key ideas present in both the museum collection and her own practice, including science fiction and fantasy, architecture, sports, media criticism, diaspora and inheritance.
+As the guest curator for the Film Series, Suparak crafted 1 year of programs around key ideas present in both the museum collection and her own practice, including science fiction and fantasy, architecture, sports, media criticism, diaspora and inheritance.

 Art and Knowledge After 1900 includes Asian Futures